lovnishverma/BigData/ApacheSqoopinDocker.md

 Then, ensure SSH is properly configured for passwordless login.
 You can do this by creating an SSH key and copying it to the `~/.ssh/authorized_keys` file on the same machine (or between nodes if you have a multi-node setup).

-To generate the SSH key pair:
+To generate the SSH key pair (Do not enter yes and don't enter anything keep blank):

 ```bash
 ssh-keygen -t rsa
 ```

-D not enter yes and don't enter anything keep blank Then, copy the public key to the authorized keys:
+Then, copy the public key to the authorized keys:

 ```bash